LILA has three main goals:

 The community has a commitment to model a progressive learning environment, with a set of norms, customs, and tools intended to advance members’ own learning.

 From September to June, the LILA community explores a theme that connects to current member challenges.
-It convenes three 2-day gatherings at Harvard University, each of which focuses on a topic within that theme.
+It convenes four 2-day gatherings, each of which focuses on a topic within that theme.
 At each gathering, members are provided research briefings and book summaries that synthesize the latest research and thinking on the topic from a variety of disciplines.
-Members may present “learning rounds” in which they have the opportunity to invite feedback from others on particular initiatives or challenges.
+Members may lead “learning rounds” in which they have the opportunity to invite feedback from others on particular initiatives or challenges.
 After the gathering, members receive comprehensive documentation of key ideas and discussions, and articles that recap central insights.

-Between the gatherings, Chair members engage in monthly conference calls on contemporary issues of practice, which are largely defined and led by members themselves.
-Members also keep in touch via our website through ongoing blogs and discussion hosted by other members, LILA researchers, and guest speakers.
+Between the gatherings, members engage in monthly conference calls to further our understanding of the theme as well as contemporary issues of practice, which are largely defined by members themselves.
+Members also keep in touch via our website through ongoing blogs and discussion hosted by other members, LILA researchers, and thought leaders from a variety of academic institutions.
+The online website contains the briefing documents for all of the events that LILA has hosted since its inception in 2000.

-The exploration concludes with a 1-day Summit that recaps and synthesizes insights and progress made during the year.
-Member organizations can send several additional representatives to this gathering which will also include LILA alumni Chairs, Associates, and faculty guests.
+The exploration concludes with a 2-day Summit that recaps and synthesizes insights and progress made during the year.
+Member organizations can send several additional representatives to this gathering that will also include LILA alumni Chairs, Associates, and faculty guests.